Spruce Creek High School Student Devices

 When can I pick up my laptop for the 21-22 school year?

 The media center is open from 8:30-3:45 starting on July 26, 2021 and Mrs. Decarlo would be happy to assist you with getting your laptop.
 We will be distributing during orientation as well.
 Once school is back in session, the media center is open from 8:00-4:00 most days.
 Students can bring their form to the media center anytime we are open to check out their laptop.
 Students who checked out a device from Spruce Creek High School last year have a form on file and will not need a new form.
-If you are making a special trip to campus to pick up a laptop, please email [email protected] before coming to ensure we are not closed for testing.
+If you are making a special trip to campus to pick up a laptop, please email [email protected] before coming to ensure someone will be available to assist you.

 Do students have to be there to pick up the laptops or can a parent do it?

 Students should pick up the laptop themselves.
-If a student is unable to come in to pick up the laptop, the parent may also pick up the device in the main office anytime the office is open.
-The parent will need to know the student's User ID/school email address and password so that they can login to the device before leaving campus or it wil not work at home.
-Students who are quarantined can send someone who is not quarantined to pick the device up on their behalf from the main office.
+If a student is unable to come in to pick up the laptop, the parent may also pick up the device.
+The parent will need to know the student's User ID/school email address and password so that they can login to the device before leaving campus or it will not work at home.
 The device checkout form needs to be turned in at the time of check-out.
 They have copies in the main office for parents to fill out when they arrive if needed.

 Device Check-Out & Acknowledgement Form

 To receive a device, students and parents must complete an acknowledgement form where you sign that you understand that:

 - This device is not your property, but the sole property of the Volusia County School District and that VCS has the right, at its sole discretion, to retrieve this device from you at any time, with or without cause and with or without prior notice to me.